pygame/pygame/docs/reST/tut/MoveIt.rst

   >>> while True:
   ...     for event in pygame.event.get():
-  ...         if event.type in (QUIT, KEYDOWN):
+  ...         if event.type == pygame.QUIT:
-  ...             return
+  ...             sys.exit()
   ...     move_and_draw_all_game_objects()

 What this code simply does is, first loop forever, then check if there are any events from the user.
-We exit the program if the user presses the keyboard or the close button on the window.
+We exit the program if the user presses the close button on the window.
 After we've checked all the events we move and draw our game objects.
 (We'll also erase them before they move, too)

 Moving Multiple Images